pryv/config-template-pryv.io/pryv.io/single node/INSTALL.md

 You will be prompted for a username and password.
 Please enter the credentials you were provided.

 Once this completes, you're ready to launch the pryv component.
-To launch the installation, you should type
+To launch the installation, you should type:

     $ sudo ./run-pryv